spothero/concourse-ohare/ohare.md

 We will run exactly that line before generation.
 This lets you do pretty much anything.

-We use it in the [ord repository](https://github.com/spothero/ord/blob/master/ohare.yaml) to generate the current directories we need to run pipeline-generator on, via [this dumb script.](https://github.com/spothero/ord/blob/master/factory/generate_pipes)
+We use it in our monorepo to generate the current directories we need to run pipeline-generator on, via the generate_pipes script.

 ### pipe object